mohitpai/journey-optimizer.en/help/using/configuration/delegate-subdomain.md

 If you have domain-specific restriction policies and you want Adobe to have only partial control over DNS, you can choose to carry out all DNS-related activities on your side.

-CNAME subdomain delegation enables you to create a subdomain and use CNAMEs to point to Adobe-specific records.
+CNAME subdomain set up enables you to create a subdomain and use CNAMEs to point to Adobe-specific records.
 Using this configuration, both you and Adobe share responsibility for maintaining DNS in order to setup environment for sending, rendering and tracking emails.

 >[!CAUTION]
 >